 This article will help you:

-- Determine why you might see a longer, or shorter, time period for certain records
+- Understand why you might see a longer or shorter time period for certain records

-One of the biggest challenges of interpreting a background check is understanding the so-called “lookback period” on the criminal history section of the report.
-In other words, the question you may ask is, “How far back are records searched during a background check, and why would or wouldn’t I see certain information?”
+One challenge of interpreting a background check is understanding the “lookback period” for the scope of a search versus what is reported on the criminal history section of the report.
+In other words, the question you may ask is, “How far back are records searched during a background check, and why would or wouldn’t I see certain information on the report?”

-The answer to this question may vary due to the process used to search for records in multiple jurisdictions (such as county and federal jurisdictions), as well as the applicable legal requirements for that jurisdiction.
+The answer to this question depends on the process used to search for records in multiple jurisdictions (such as county and federal jurisdictions), as well as the applicable legal requirements for that jurisdiction.

 What’s included in the scope of a county criminal search?

 Most of the United States’ 3,000+ counties make their records publicly accessible dating back at least seven years.
-Here “publicly accessible” means a digital Public Access Terminal (PAT), year-by-year index or court clerk assisted search.
+Here “publicly accessible” means the records are available to be searched through a digital Public Access Terminal (PAT), a year-by-year index, or with assistance from a court clerk.